 Refer to Section 1.
-(Preface - Liquidation Claims Process) and Section 3.1 of this MD&A for a description of indemnification agreements between ACE and Air Canada related to certain commodity tax reassessments.
+(Preface - Liquidation Claims Process) and Section 3.1 of this MD&A for a description of indemnification agreements between ACE and Air Canada related to certain commodity tax reassessments and the expiration dates of the related tax reassessment periods.
 Refer to section 1 (Preface - Liquidation Claims Process) for a description of the proofs of claim filed in response to ACE's claims process.